nylas/nylas-mail/docs/Index.md

 <img src="images/edgehill.png" class="center-logo"/>
 <h2 style="text-align:center;">Nylas Package API</h2>
 <p style="text-align:center; margin:auto; margin-bottom:60px;">
   The Nylas Package API allows you to create powerful extensions to Nylas Mail.
-The client is built on top of Atom Shell and runs on Mac OS X, Windows, and Linux.
+The client is built on top of Electron and runs on Mac OS X, Windows, and Linux.
 It exposes rich APIs for working with the mail, contacts, and calendar and a robust local cache layer.
 Your packages can leverage NodeJS and other web technologies to create innovative new experiences.
 </p>

 <table class="no-border">